 1. Project scale

 How ambitious is your project?
 What is the scope of it?
 Is it vertical or horizontal?
-The larger the project scale the more expensive it would be.
-If you create a platform of a few instruments, this will cost more than a single focused instrument.
+The larger the project scale, the more expensive it would be.
+If you create a platform of a few instruments, this will cost more than a single-focus instrument.

-Complex functionality will cost greatly.
-If this SaaS product is your first try, pick the most essential features at first.
-You will be able to add unnecessary ones later on.
+Complex functionality will cost a lot.
+If this SaaS product is your first try, start with the most essential features.
+You will be able to add additional features later on.

 3. Development team

-Although having its challenges, SaaS business model has a lot of benefits to offer to your business.
-If you consider hiring an experienced development team to create a SaaS product, the Azoft team is willing to help.
-Feel free to check out our case studies or contact us to discuss what you have in mind for your project.
+Although it comes with its challenges, the SaaS business model has a lot of benefits to offer your business.
+If you are considering hiring an experienced team of developers to create a SaaS product or assist with the SaaS product launch plan, the Azoft team is here to help.
+Please, feel free to take a look at our case studies or contact us to discuss what you have in mind for your project.